$530,325Average Value$306Average Price per Sq Ft12Homes For Sale

 Nestled near the banks of the Delaware River and just minutes from a wonderful Victorian village, Frenchtown Commons Apartments is one of the best kept secrets in New Jersey.
 Close to great dining and an amazing assortment of quality shops, Frenchtown is a charming and scenic place to walk or bike, or catch a play at the River Union Stage.
 We offer a wonderful community of standard and

 River town living at its best!
-Quaint Frenchtown 2nd floor apartment overlooking Bridge St. Bright and sunny rooms.1st floor entry foyer leads to 2nd floor, offering a living room, bedroom and kitchen plus a small den/bedroom and an updated bath with walk in shower including a convenient washer/dryer in unit.
-The 3rd floor loft can be used as a bedroom or leisure room.
-Frenchtown's eclectic
+Quaint Frenchtown 2nd floor apartment overlooking Bridge St. Ready to move in.
+Bright and sunny rooms.
+Private 1st floor entry foyer leads to 2nd floor, offering a living room, bedroom and kitchen plus a small den/bedroom.
+An updated bathroom offers a walk in shower and a convenient washer/dryer unit.
+A spacious 3rd floor loft is a bonus!
+Can be used as a bedroom or

 One of a kind, 3/4 acre property with a beautiful, newly renovated, ranch home, that backs up to the Towpath and is within 2 minutes of the quaint and vibrant Frenchtown NJ!!
 You can not beat this location!
 This lot has beautiful mature trees, a fire pit, a swing, a patio, a shed, a chicken coop, and is very private for the new owner to enjoy.
 The home renovated in 2025- new roof, new siding, new